Dispersed Camping near Blue Earth, MN

 Access to both wildlife management areas involves dirt roads that may present challenges during wet conditions.
 Eagle Lake features a quarter-mile dirt road leading to water access suitable for kayaking, with sufficient space for various vehicle sizes despite the primitive conditions.
 Rice Lake includes a dirt cul-de-sac with limited camping spots in a grassy area set within woods.
 Neither location provides drinking water, toilets, or trash service.
 Campers must pack out all waste and bring necessary supplies.
 While fires are permitted at Eagle Lake, they are prohibited at Rice Lake, requiring visitors to plan accordingly for cooking and warmth.

-These primitive areas provide basic access to natural environments with minimal development.
+These primitive dispersed campsites provide basic access to natural environments with minimal development.
 A visitor noted that Eagle Lake "is exposed with virtually no privacy" during winter and early spring, though summer corn growth may offer more seclusion.
 At Rice Lake, a recent review mentioned it's "a nice spot off of the main road" but cautioned that "there aren't many spots to camp."
 Both areas include water access, with Rice Lake featuring a boat launch and fishing opportunities along paths near the launch.
 Eagle Lake provides water access suitable for kayaking.
 The areas remain fairly quiet but offer limited privacy depending on the season and visitor traffic.

-Best Dispersed Sites Near Blue Earth, Minnesota (2)
+Best Dispersed Campgrounds near Blue Earth (2)

 Review Campgrounds.
 Win Prizes.